Last updated on July 24th, 2021 at 02:08 pm

-NAPLES — One of the most exquisite parcels of land that has been preserved for us in Florida is found about 15 miles east of Naples — the Audubon Corkscrew Swamp Sanctuary.
+NAPLES — One of the most magnificent parcels of land that has been preserved for us in Florida is found about 15 miles east of Naples — the Audubon Corkscrew Swamp Sanctuary.

-The facility’s signage says its special because the endangered wood stork nests here and because it is the largest piece of ancient bald cypress forest preserved in the world.
+The facility’s signage says its special because the endangered wood stork nested here and because it is the largest piece of ancient bald cypress forest preserved in the world.

 But I think it’s special because walking its 2.25 mile boardwalk takes you into a green and liquid world where at every turn you see scenes so beautiful they could have been arranged by the world’s best floral designer.
 And, of course, they were.